Md-Abdullah-321/URL-Shortner/README.md

 ## Live Demo

-You can access the live version of the Short URL Maker website by visiting [long-to-short-url.netlify.app](https://long-to-short-url.netlify.app).
+You can access the live version of the Short URL Maker website by visiting <a href="https://long-to-short-url.netlify.app" target="_blank">long-to-short-url.netlify.app</a>.

 ## Technologies Used